akos-almasi/Term1/README.md

 ORDER BY driverId;
 ```

-Aggregation based on whether the drivers received points on a race or not
+Aggregation based on whether the drivers received points on a race or not:
 ```
 DROP VIEW IF EXISTS point_scorers;